perseids-project/perseids_docs/INSTALL.md

 ## For the production environment

-TODO this needs to be simplified see above comment about need to merge perseus and perseids canonical repos -- this should be addressed with that
+TODO this needs to be simplified see above comment about need to merge perseus and perseids canonical repos -- this should be addressed with that and we should straighten that out before trying to script anything for this.

 Get a local clone of the PerseusDL/canonical.git repo: